Philosophy in Schools Conference

 Berys Gaut is Professor of Philosophy at the University of St Andrews, and Morag Gaut is a retired nursery and primary teacher.
 They are co-authors of two practical guides for teachers about how to teach P4C: Philosophy for Young Children, and the forthcoming Philosophy for Older Children.

 Derek Ball is Senior Lecturer in Philosophy at the University of St Andrews.
 He has introduced lesson plans and activities into schools in Fife about animal and human minds from both philosophical and psychological perspectives.
-He will co-present with one of the teachers who has used the plans.
+He will co-present with Julie Ford and Karen Hurndell (teachers at Collydean Primary School) who have used the plans.

 Brian Johnston is a teacher at Caldervale High School, Airdrie, North Lanarkshire, who has introduced an interdisciplinary learning course with a focus on philosophical enquiry and learning skills.